CamDavidsonPilon/lifelines/docs/Examples.rst

 Displaying multiple at-risk counts below plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The function :func:`lifelines.plotting.add_at_risk_counts` allows you to add At-Risk counts at the bottom of your figures.
+The function :func:`lifelines.plotting.add_at_risk_counts` allows you to add counts at the bottom of your figures.
 For example:

 .. code-block:: python